Working Principle of Alternator

 Single Loop DC Generator

 In the figure above, a single loop of conductor of rectangular shape is placed between two opposite poles of magnet.

-Let's us consider, the rectangular loop of conductor is ABCD which rotates inside the magnetic field about its won axis ab.
+Let's us consider, the rectangular loop of conductor is ABCD which rotates inside the magnetic field about its own axis ab.
 When the loop rotates from its vertical position to its horizontal position, it cuts the flux lines of the field.
 As during this movement two sides, i.e. AB and CD of the loop cut the flux lines there will be an emf induced in these both of the sides (AB & BC) of the loop.

-As the loop is closed there will be an electrical current circulating through the loop.
+As the loop is closed there will be a current circulating through the loop.
 The direction of the current can be determined by Flemming's right hand Rule.
 This rule says that is you stretch thumb, index finger and middle finger of your right hand perpendicular to each other, then thumbs indicates the direction of motion of the conductor, index finger indicates the direction of magnetic field i.e. N - pole to S - pole, and middle finger indicates the direction of flow of electric current through the conductor.

 Now if we apply this right hand rule, we will see at this horizontal position of the loop, electric current will flow from point A to B and on the other side of the loop current will flow from point C to D.

 Now if we allow the loop to move further, it will come again to its vertical position, but now upper side of the loop will be CD and lower side will be AB (just opposite of the previous vertical position).
 At this position the tangential motion of the sides of the loop is parallel to the flux lines of the field.
 Hence there will be no question of flux cutting and consequently there will be no current in the loop.